LukaTheHero/AI2U-CustomAI-Mod/README.md

 and its trademarks belong to AlterStaff — this project is unofficial and unaffiliated.
 Out of respect for the developers, the mod refuses to use their metered servers with modified prompts: your own API key only.
+!!!YOU ARE NOT ALLOWED TO MODIFY THIS MOD MALICIOUSLY TO USE THEIR SERVERS, I WILL REPORT YOU TO ALTERSTAFF.!!!